-Soon after graduating from University of Adelaide, Oliphant won a scholarship to join a research team at Cambridge University in England where he explored the new and exciting field of nuclear physics.
-This meant dissecting atoms, the smallest particle of a chemical element.
-Their findings stirred interest around the world.
-Little did they know their discoveries would contribute to the most devastating weapon ever used in war.
+Oliphant's career started when he joined a research team at Cambridge University, where he explored the new and exciting field of nuclear physics.
+The research involved dissecting atoms, the smallest particle of a chemical element.
+Their findings stirred interest around the world and little did they know their discoveries would contribute to the most devastating weapon ever used in war.

-During World War Two, Oliphant worked on improving communication equipment.
-His team invented a magnetron.
-This radar device was used to track down enemy planes and ships.
-The magnetron gave the Allies a huge advantage in air and navy battles.
+During World War Two, Oliphant worked on improving communication equipment and his team invented a magnetron.
+This radar device was used to track down enemy planes and ships and gave the Allies a huge advantage in air and navy battles.
 The same technology is now found in microwave ovens.

-By 1943, Sir Mark had returned to the subject that fascinated him most, nuclear energy.
+By 1943, Oliphant had returned to the subject that fascinated him most, nuclear energy.
 He led top secret research in America, code-named 'the Manhatten Project'.
 Oliphant's team was racing the Germans to be the first with the atom bomb.
-"It was essential to do this job, hateful though it was, because we knew the Germans were hot on the trail."
+"It was essential to do this job because we knew the Germans were hot on the trail."

-The world will note that the first atomic bomb was dropped on Hiroshima.
-"It was a strange mixture of feelings."
-On the day an atom bomb flattened Hiroshima, Sir Mark was on a family holiday in Wales.
+The world watched as the first atomic bomb was dropped on Hiroshima.
+On the day an atom bomb flattened Hiroshima, Oliphant was on a family holiday in Wales.
 "Sort of proud that one's gadget had worked, and absolutely appalled at what it had done to human beings."
-Even today, Sir Mark condemns nuclear weapons, he wants research into solar rather than nuclear energy.
+Oliphant condemned nuclear weapons, and supported research into solar rather than nuclear energy.
 "That sun up there is the best nuclear furnace that exists - why not make use of it."

-After the war Sir Mark returned to Australia to help establish the Australian National University in Canberra.
+After the war Oliphant returned to Australia to help establish the Australian National University in Canberra.
 Here, he continued delving into the mysterious world of nuclear physics.

-Sir Mark's outstanding scientific work earned him a knighthood in 1959.
-Twelve years later Sir Mark's career took a different turn with his appointment as Governor of South Australia.
+Oliphant's outstanding scientific work earned him a knighthood in 1959.
+Twelve years later his career took a different turn with his appointment as Governor of South Australia.
 He died on 17 July 2000.